aza547/wow-recorder/docs/Localisation.md

   [Language.KLINGON]: KlingonTranslations,
 };
 ```
+5. Optionally update the VideoFilter class to include search strings for the new language.
+These won't translate automatically.
+If you skip this the search bar won't be usable in the new language.

-5. That's it.
+6. That's it.
 You should now be able to select the new language in the settings page.

 # How To Add User-Facing Strings
 I've just added localisation support to the client.
 All users facing text in the application should now be populated via the localisation infrastructure.